xapian/xapian/xapian-core/docs/categorisation.rst

-The ``10000`` in the call to ``get_mset()`` tells Xapian to check at least 10000 documents, so the ``spy`` object will be passed at least 10000 documents to tally category information from (unless less than 10000 documents match the query, in which case it will see all of them).
+The ``10000`` in the call to ``get_mset()`` tells Xapian to check at least 10000 documents, so the ``spy`` object will be passed at least 10000 documents to tally category information from (unless fewer than 10000 documents match the query, in which case it will see all of them).
 Setting this higher will make the counts exact, but Xapian will have to do more work for most queries so searches will be slower.